outovhush/revops-portfolio/README.md

-# Showing examples of my work in Revevue Operations
+# Showing examples of my work in Revenue Operations

 Hey there!
 I'm Andrew👋